Things to Do in Nassau with Kids (2026 Family Guide) | The Passport Pal Blog

 Vendors near the pier are persistent — it’s okay to say no.

-The area immediately around the Prince George Wharf has a lot of vendors and tour sellers.
-They can be aggressive.
 A firm, polite “no thank you” and walking purposefully toward your destination works.
 Don’t stop to engage if you’re not interested — it’s an invitation to a longer sales pitch.

 Build in more return time than you think you need.

 Traffic between Cable Beach and the pier can back up, especially when multiple ships are all-aboarding around the same time.
 Leave at least 45–60 minutes before all-aboard time.
-Missing the ship in Nassau would be a particularly bad day.

 💵